Improved Random-Binning Exponent for Distributed Hypothesis Testing: A Brief Review

-When the sender uses random binning on $u^n$ as above, suppose the receiver finds two indices $\ell_1, \ell_2$ such that $(u^n(m,\ell_1),y^n)$ are $P_{UY}$-typical, and $(u^n(m,\ell_2),y^n)$ are $Q_{UY}$-typical.
-Should it guess $\mH_0$ or $\mH_1$?
-The na\"ive scheme we described would always guess $\mH_0$, but a more clever scheme should consider the following question: What is more likely, that $u^n(m,\ell_1)$ is the correct codeword and $u^n(m,\ell_2)$ is generated independently of $y^n$, or the other way around?
-If $I(U;Y)\big|_{P} < I(U;Y)\big|_Q$, then an ``incorrect'' $u^n$-codeword and $y^n$ being jointly $P_{UY}$-typical is more likely than them being $Q_{UY}$-typical, meaning that the receiver should guess $\mH_1$ in such a scenario.
-This is essentially what is done in SHA's scheme.
-We omit its details and only give its error exponent:
+With \emph{Sender (binning)} above, let us now suppose that the receiver finds two indices $\ell_1, \ell_2$ such that $(u^n(m,\ell_1),y^n)$ are typical according to $P_{UY}$ and $(u^n(m,\ell_2),y^n)$ are typical according to $Q_{UY}$.
+Should it declare $\mH_0$ or $\mH_1$?
+Our na\"ive receiver would always declare $\mH_0$, but a more clever receiver should consider the following question: What is better to assume, that $u^n(m,\ell_1)$ is the correct codeword (i.e., $\ell_1=\ell$) and $u^n(m,\ell_2)$ is generated independently of $y^n$, or the other way around?
+If $I_P(U;Y)< I_Q(U;Y)$, then an ``incorrect'' $u^n$-codeword and $y^n$ being jointly $P_{UY}$-typical is more likely than their being $Q_{UY}$-typical, suggesting that the receiver should declare $\mH_1$ in such a scenario.

+SHA's receiver takes the above observation into account by first decoding the codeword chosen by the sender in a ``universal'' manner.
+Specifically, since the receiver does not know the actual joint distribution (which could be either $P$ or $Q$), it picks the codeword whose joint empirical distribution with $y^n$ minimizes $H(U|Y)$ among all codewords in the bin.\footnote{This is related to the \emph{maximum mutual information decoder} used in universal channel coding; see \cite[Chapter 10]{csiszarkorner11}.} It then checks whether or not this codeword and $y^n$ are $P_{UY}$-typical.

+Here we describe SHA's receiver in a slightly different way, which is equivalent to the original one.